wp-plugins/personal-welcome/readme.txt

 Personal welcome is a Wordpress MU plugin that lists newly registered users, and allows site administrators to send them a personalised welcome message.
 The welcome messages are based on templates which you can write yourself (as many templates as you like).
 Once a message is sent that user won't appear again.

-There are two extra management features:
+There are four extra management features:

 * The ability to set all users as having been sent a welcome message (an easy way to bulk remove everyone from the list, for example when the plugin is first installed)
 * The ability to search for a user and send them a welcome message
+* The ability to set the new user as being spam
+* The ability to set the new user and all their blogs as spam

 Of course, the templates don't have to be just for welcoming people - they could contain FAQs, help information or anything else.